moka-rs/moka/README.md

 ## Features

 - Thread-safe, highly concurrent in-memory cache implementations:
-    - Blocking caches that can be shared across OS threads.
+    - Synchronous caches that can be shared across OS threads.
     - An asynchronous (futures aware) cache that can be accessed inside and outside of asynchronous contexts.
 - Caches are bounded by the maximum number of entries.